carbon-language/carbon-lang/docs/design/generics/details.md

 -   A Rust impl defaults to not being able to be specialized, with a `default` keyword used to opt-in to allowing specialization, reflecting the existing code base developed without specialization.
-Carbon impls may always be specialized.
+Carbon impls default to allowing specialization, with restrictions on which may be declared `final`.
 -   Since Rust impls are not specializable by default, generic functions can assume that if a matching blanket impl is found, the associated types from that impl will be used.
-In Carbon, if a generic function requires an associated type to have a particular value, the function needs to state that using an explicit constraint.
+In Carbon, if a generic function requires an associated type to have a particular value, the function commonly will need to state that using an explicit constraint.
 -   Carbon will not have the "fundamental" attribute used by Rust on types or traits, as described in
     [Rust RFC 1023: "Rebalancing Coherence"](https://rust-lang.github.io/rfcs/1023-rebalancing-coherence.html).